-Thomas Partey is reportedly open to a move to Arsenal this summer, and it is clear to see why he is a player in such high demand.
+Arsenal are reportedly ramping up their summer pursuit of Thomas Partey, and it is clear to see why he is a player in such high demand.

-Talk of an imminent switch to the Gunners gathered momentum when Partey's father, Jacob, told Ghanaian radio station Entsie en Tru FM last month: "Arsenal would be good for him, they have lots of followers in Ghana.
-He'd been happy if he went to Arsenal".
+Talk of an imminent switch to the Gunners gathered momentum when Partey's father, Jacob, told Ghanaian radio station Entsie en Tru FM recently: "Arsenal would be good for him, they have lots of followers in Ghana.
+He'd be happy if he went to Arsenal."

 Atletico are even willing to offer Partey double his current £65,000-a-week wages and are keen to insert a new £91m buyout clause in his contract to fend off interest from elsewhere.

 Arsenal are not the only European club to have been linked with the player plucked from Ghanaian club Odometah FC in 2012.
 Juventus and Manchester United are also said to be paying close attention to developments.

 With Partey's current Atletico contract still having three years to run, Sky Sports spoke to Spanish football expert Graham Hunter about the possibility of him moving to the Premier League.

 Could Atletico's finances dictate Partey departure?